keithballinger/dialectica/.conductor/user_guide.md

 ## Concepts
 - Constraints: Markdown files under `./constraints/` that define the “Constraints of Paper” section injected verbatim into prompts.
 - Run: A single end-to-end session saved under `./runs/<timestamp>/` with all prompts, responses, and drafts.
-- Consensus: All three models output “Publish” on the latest draft.
+- Consensus: At least two models output “Publish” on the latest draft (Publish tied to older drafts does not count).
 - Pausing: By default, the CLI pauses for idea selection; optionally also after each drafting round.

 ## Directory Layout